PseudoDevs/IamGhost/abmd3.md

-Last updated: 2024-04-08 07:47:11
+Last updated: 2024-04-08 07:47:44
-Random Quote: Out there, I don't stand a chance.
-I do in here. - Jang Deok-su
+Random Quote: Well, I think that... when you have a connection with someone, it never really goes away, you know? - Alex Vause